 The tie-up between Embraer and Boeing is seen as part of a reshaping of the global aviation market for mid-sized planes.
 It follows a similar deal by Boeing`s rival Airbus

 The deal still must now be voted on by Embraer`s private shareholders within the next 30 days, but winning the backing of Brazil`s government was its biggest hurdle.

-If approved by shareholders, the companies will then have to seek regulatory approval in several countries.
+If approved by shareholders, the companies will then have to seek regulatory approval.